On the scene at Kanye West's 'Donda 2' event in Miami: "It felt like a cult convention”

 Stomping the water and dancing in front of the house as a simulation of Pluto burned as the backdrop, Ye stayed mostly in one spot throughout the night, pantomiming his songs like he was doing karaoke with friends instead of performing projects he had poured time and energy into.
 What Ye lacked in movement, his Sunday Service Choir made up for.

 Donning Squid Games-like black costumes and masks, they flowed onto the scene, criss-crossing and marching the perimeter of the stage until they all lined up in rows in front of Ye and the burning house.
-They eased the erratic energy of the show when they sang his 2019 track ‘Jesus Is King’ and the prayer ‘Requiem Aeternam’; their symphonic voices filled all directions of the arena with a sombre tone, as if the crowd had entered a funeral procession.
+They eased the erratic energy of the show when they sang the religious testament ‘Jesus Is Lord’ and the prayer ‘Requiem Aeternam’; their symphonic voices filled all directions of the arena with a sombre tone, as if the crowd had entered a funeral procession.
 It was a beautiful reckoning of death and life, burial and resurrection.

 Besides the choir’s performances, Ye revealed a lineup of surprise guests – some new and some a re-collabs – like Jack Harlow on ‘Louie Bags’, a track paying homage to Ye’s late friend and Louis Vuitton’s artistic director Virgil Abloh (“I stopped buying Louis bags after Virgil passed”).
 He invited Pusha T to perform his latest Ye-produced single ‘Diet Coke’, while Migos and Future traded bars with Ye over trap and bass heavy tracks.
 DaBaby and Marilyn Manson, the two controversial figures (the latter has been accused of psychological and sexual abuse, which he denies) who appeared on the initial ‘Donda’ album and during the Chicago listening party, re-joined him for their performance of the first album’s ‘Jail pt 2’.